 Where should you buy specialist or ceremonial grade matcha online?

-For the best matcha available in the UK, go specialist.
-JENKI (UK-based, sourcing from Uji and Kagoshima), Ippodo (a 300-year-old Kyoto institution that ships to the UK), and Matchado all offer properly sourced, stone-ground ceremonial matcha that supermarket tins simply cannot match.
+For higher-grade matcha in the UK, specialist retailers are usually the safest route.
+JENKI (UK-based, sourcing from Uji and Kagoshima), Ippodo (a 300-year-old Kyoto institution that ships to the UK), and Matchado all offer properly sourced, stone-ground ceremonial matcha that is often a clear step up from mainstream supermarket tins.

 Expect to pay £25–£35 for 20–40 g, but the flavour difference is substantial: natural sweetness, rich umami, zero bitterness.
 Other notable UK-shipping specialists include Lalani & Co, Postcard Teas, and the Matcha Society.